SivaArwin/Maths-for-ML-/README.md

 ## Credits

-Credits for this code go to [shreyas](https://github.com/Shreyas3108/house-price-prediction/blob/master/housesales.ipynb) i've merely created a wrapper to get people started.
+Credits for this code go to yoututbe andd other sources